Thomas DeMarco

-Thomas DeMarco (born January 16, 1989) is a former professional Canadian football quarterback.
-He played for the BC Lions, Ottawa Redblacks and the Edmonton Eskimos of the Canadian Football League (CFL).
+Thomas DeMarco (born January 16, 1989) is an American former professional football quarterback who played for the BC Lions, Ottawa Redblacks and the Edmonton Eskimos of the Canadian Football League (CFL).

 College career

 College of the Desert

 DeMarco started his collegiate career at College of the Desert in Palm Desert.
 While there, he passed for 1,792 yards and 14 touchdowns during the 2008 season.
 He also rushed for 8 touchdowns.

 Old Dominion

 In 2009, DeMarco transferred to Old Dominion University.
 DeMarco dressed for 35 games over three seasons at Old Dominion and started 27 times.
 He passed for 5,732 yards with a 57.7 completion percentage and racked up 51 touchdowns.

 DeMarco also ran for 1,456 yards and 30 TDs.
 As a junior in 2010, DeMarco ranked seventh nationally in total offence at 289 yards per game.
 He was named as an Honorable Mention All-American in 2010 by Consensus Draft Services.
 During a game against University of Massachusetts in 2011, a defensive end rolled over his ankle.
 True freshman Taylor Heinicke would play the rest of the game, later becoming the Monarchs' starting quarterback.